vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 ## 2.1 Tutorial Overview

 This tutorial has the following steps:
-- Provision an IoT Hub resource on Microsoft Azure and adding your device.
+- Provision an IoT Hub instance on Microsoft Azure and adding your device.
 - Prepare the device, get connected to the device, and set it up so that it can read sensor data.
 - Configure your Microsoft Azure IoT services by adding Event Hub, Storage Account, and Stream Analytics resources.
 - Prepare your local web solution for monitoring and sending commands to your device.
 - Update the sample code to respond to commands and include the data from our sensors, sending it to Microsoft Azure to be viewed remotely.

+Here is a breakdown of the data flow:
+- The application running on the Raspberry Pi will get temperature data from the temperature sensor and it will send them to the IoT Hub
+- A Stream Analytics job will read the data from IoT Hub and write them to an Azure Storage Table.
+Also, if an anomaly is detected, then this job will write data to an Event Hub
+- The Node.js application that is running on your computers will read the data from the Azure Storage Table and the Event Hub and will present them to the user

 The end result will be a functional command center where you can view the history of your device's sensor data, a history of alerts, and send commands back to the device.